 Step 5: Establish governance and privacy protocols

 Only collect what you need, set retention limits, and control who can make changes to the content.
-At the same time, switch on audit logs and state the bot’s limits clearly in the interface.
+At the same time, enable audit logs and clearly state the bot’s limits in the interface.
 You should also define how the system escalates sensitive topics to human employees.

 Step 6: Build prompts, guardrails, and escalation rules